 What are the best sources of probiotics for my dog?

-There are also over-the-counter probiotic supplements in the form of powders, pills and chews, but not all are created equal, so do your label reading and look for things like:
+In addition to foods loaded with probiotics, there are also over-the-counter probiotic supplements in the form of powders, pills, and chews.
+Not all of these products are created equal, so do your label reading and look for things like:

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.